-Yes.
-Get in contact with us and we'll help you find out where there are available swaps, using HomeSwapper.
+Yes, find out where there are available swaps, using HomeSwapper.

-A REMINDER:
+A reminder:

 When you swap, your new tenancy may be different.
 If you've the right to buy with us, you may not have the same right if you become a tenant of a different landlord.